 Then, there was a crushing sound.
 Immediately, the shaking stopped and a long period of silence.
 Her room was in a mess and the ceiling above her threatened to fall.
 At the thought of her family, she panicked.
 She rushed for the door.
 The moment she stepped out of the room, the whole roof came crashing down.

 She threw herself outside the door into the rubble and stared behind her in horror.
 That was a close call.
 She breathed heavily.
 She tried to stand but her legs gave way and she fell again.
 She just laid in the rubble and allowed the cold wind to blow over her.

 “God, did you save my family?”

 It was as though the commotion outside gave her a little strength.
 She heard the screams of distressed loved ones and shouts of local rescuers.
 She crawled through the rubble in the direction of her daughter’s room and the living room but she gave up and let out a scream.

 She blacked out.

-Mommy wept like a baby in the stranger’s wife’s hand as the pictures of the affected areas rolled on the television.
+Mommy wept like a baby in the arms of the stranger’s wife as the pictures of the affected areas rolled on the television.
 The stranger happened to be a doctor in the community clinic she was rushed to and when the clinic was overwhelmed they discharged her in order to make room for others.
-Mommy was still worried about her family and rushed toward the car park to catch a taxi when Aunty Lizzie, her neighbour and the neighbourhood gossip monger, called out her name and broke the heart wrenching news to her.
+Mommy was still worried about her family and rushed toward the car park to catch a taxi when Aunty Lizzie, her neighbour and the neighbourhood gossip monger, called out her name and broke the heart-wrenching news to her.
 No one survived.